On Brauer $p$-dimensions and absolute Brauer $p$-dimensions of Henselian fields: Introduction

-The purpose of this paper is to shed light on the spectrum of values of the sequences Brd$_{p}(E), {\rm abrd}_{p}(E)$, $p \in \mathbb P$, for arbitrary fields $E$.
-Our research is motivated by problems concerning index-exponent relations and the behaviour of Brauer $p$-dimensions under finitely-generated extensions (see \cite{ABGV}, Sect.
-4).
+This paper studies the values of sequences abrd$_{p}(E), {\rm Brd}_{p}(E)$, $p \in \mathbb P$, of fields $E$.
+It presents a research motivated by problems concerning index-exponent relations and Brauer $p$-dimensions of finitely-generated field extensions.
+One of these problems, posed in \cite{ABGV}, Sect.
+4, can be stated as follows:

+(1.2) Prove whether the class of fields of finite Brauer dimensions is closed under the formation of finitely-generated field extensions.